We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 Primary data source: Cloudflare Radar HTTP Analytics endpoints.
 Specifically: summary/http_version, summary/tls_version, summary/http_protocol, summary/bot_class, timeseries_groups/http_version, and summary/as for ASN-level data.
 Internet Quality (bandwidth, latency) pulled from get_internet_quality_data with BANDWIDTH and LATENCY metrics.

-Timeframe: 30-day window from March 10, 2026 through April 9, 2026 for primary share data.
+Timeframe: 30-day window from March 10, 2026 through April 9, 2026 for the primary Q1 share data.
 90-day window from January 5, 2026 through April 6, 2026 for trend data.
 Month-over-month comparison uses 30d vs. 30dcontrol (February 8 through March 10, 2026).

 Method: All share percentages are normalized by request count, not byte volume.
 "HTTP/1.x" in this dataset includes HTTP/1.0 and HTTP/1.1 combined.
 HTTP/1.0 accounts for a negligible fraction.
 "TLS QUIC" refers to the TLS variant bundled inside QUIC (used by HTTP/3), not a separate TLS version.
 Country-level data pulled per country using positional location filters matched to 30d date ranges.
 The 20 countries analyzed are the largest source countries by web traffic volume, selected based on Cloudflare's ASN and location rankings rather than population or GDP.